StarkSources/myblog/_posts/2019-02-09-National-Digital-Library.md

 categories: ndl
 ---

+### A Huge Collection of Resources for All Domains.

 The National Digital library of India (NDLI) is a project under Ministry of Human Resource Development, India.
 The objective is to integrate several national and international digital libraries in one single web-portal.
 The NDLI provides free of cost access to many books in English and the Indian languages.